ESCOMP/CDEPS/doc/source/docn.rst

   provide SST data to the data ocean model.
-They are normally found in the same file because the SST and ice fraction data are derived from the same observational data sets and are consistent with each other. to the data ocean model.
 They are normally found in the same file because the SST and ice fraction data are derived from the same observational data sets and are consistent with each other.

 iaf (``docn_datamode_iaf_mod.F90``)
   - iaf is the interannually varying version of `sstdata`.